 I have been sitting by the telephone waiting for the people from Love Island to call, but, so far, nothing.
 Not a peep.
 It can’t be that I’m not buff.
 I think it’s my vocabulary.

 To be a Love Island star you’ve not simply got to be gorgeous to look at: you also need a certain way with words - like “like” has got to be on the tip of your tongue every time you say anything, like.
-Last week on Love Island, luscious Amy was being a tad critical of marvellous Molly.
+A few weeks ago on Love Island, luscious Amy was being a tad critical of marvellous Molly.
 Said Amy: “Molly was like ‘oh he’s my type’ and I’m like ‘no, sorry, you’ve already got two’.
 It’s like three out of seven boys.”

 Those who study these things looked at last year’s Love Island, like, and in one episode counted the word ’like’ being used 76 times in under five minutes.
 Among the young, ‘like’ is the go-to word of choice.
 I was on the bus the other day and overheard a teenage schoolboy tell his friend: ‘I was like a bit late like, not like a lot late like, just a bit like late, but he like just went like ballistic, you know like, really like totally mad.
 It was terrible like.’